 - MySQL Server 5.2 and higher

-- PostgreSQL version 10 and higher
+PostgreSQL version 10 to version 13

-Installing SQL Express LocalDB
+Installing SQL Express LocalDB (Recommended for Most Users)

 The quickest and easiest database option is Microsoft Server Express LocalDB.
 LocalDB is a lightweight, embedded database option from Microsoft that is suitable for local, low-utilization database traffic.
 It has a relatively small footprint and installs quickly.
 You will also need the SQL Server Native Client 11.0 ODBC driver for connecting to LocalDB